macc-hpc/docs/content/slurm/billing.md

 The resources are **not shared**.
 When allocating a node, the full 16 CPUs (cores) from that node will be allocated whether or not all cores are used.

-Users with an account at MACC may consult their current bills
+Users with an account at MACC may consult their your current projects and current bills

 ```bash
 $ billing